Doctor’s Degrees in Information Technology

 Student Diversity

-More men than women pursue doctor's degrees in IT.
-About 80.6% of graduates in this field are male.
+More men than women pursue doctor's degrees in it.
+About 81.6% of graduates in this field are male.

 Most Popular IT Programs for Doctor’s Degrees

-There are 8 colleges that offer a doctor’s degree in IT.
-Learn more about the most popular 8 below:
+There are 12 colleges that offer a doctor’s degree in it.
+Learn more about the most popular 12 below:

-The 2nd most popular school in the country for IT majors who are seeking their doctor's degree is Capitol Technology University.
+The 2nd most popular school in the country for it majors who are seeking their doctor's degree is Capitol Technology University.
 Each year, around 700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $25,324 per year, while in-state graduate students, on average, pay $11,124 per year.
+The average in-state tuition for full-time undergraduates is $25,830 per year, while in-state graduate students, on average, pay $11,340 per year.
+During the most recent year for which we have data, 24 people received their doctor's degree in it from Capitol Tech.
+Around 58% of these students were from an underrepresented racial-ethnic group, and 13% were women.

-Nova Southeastern University is the 4th most popular school in the nation for students seeking a doctor's degree in IT.
-Roughly 20,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $31,150 per year, while in-state graduate students, on average, pay $19,665 per year.
+The 4th most popular school in the country for it majors who are seeking their doctor's degree is Dakota State University.
+Roughly 3,100 attend the school each year.
+The average in-state tuition for full-time undergraduates is $7,616 per year, while in-state graduate students, on average, pay $5,999 per year.
+During the most recent year for which we have data, 12 people received their doctor's degree in it from Dakota State.
+Of these students, 29% were women and 43% were members of underrepresented racial-ethnic groups.

 Explore Major by State